Headshot photo of Dr. Kina White

 How is MSDH working to make Mississippi more age-friendly?

-Through work with Trust for America’s Health, the Mississippi State Department of Health is building age-friendly ecosystems in Mississippi.
-The state department has adopted Trust for America’s Health’s model for creating age-friendly public health systems, and is using that model to guide its work in this regard.
+Through collaboration with Trust for America’s Health, the Mississippi State Department of Health is working to advance an age-friendly ecosystem in Mississippi.
+The state department has adopted Trust for America’s Health’s 6 C’s framework for creating age-friendly public health systems and is using this framework to guide its work in this regard.

-The model is based on the “6 C’s Framework” outlined by TFAH and centers equity not only when creating health plans but also when collaborating with other health organizations across our state.
-Right now, we’re working to support a local university to become more dementia friendly and we’re also helping employers take on more age-friendly practices in the workplace.
+The “6 C’s Framework” outlined by TFAH centers on advancing health equity when developing age-friendly public health systems.
+Right now, we’re working to support a local university to pursue the age-friendly university designation and we’re also helping employers take on more age-friendly practices in the workplace.
 So with this ecosystem, Mississippi is on a path to becoming an age-friendly state where we can create a healthy community that respects all persons so that we can all healthily age.

 What resources indicate that a community supports healthy aging?

-Affordable and reliable transportation.
-If a community is able to provide transport services for older adults–whether through a community-based van service or non-emergent medical transportation–then that community is helping to support healthy aging.
+There are a number of resources to indicate that a community supports healthy aging.
+Affordable and reliable transportation is often one the greatest community needs.
+If a community is able to provide transport services for older adults–whether through a community-based van service or non-emergent medical transportation–then that community is supporting healthy aging in this capacity.
 Proper infrastructure, like walkable sidewalks, is another example.

 Another example would be adequate training for service staff–like grocery store workers or cashiers.
 If those staff are effectively trained to work with older adults, who may have a language barrier or communication issue, then those customers would not feel stigmatized or ashamed that their communication needs may be different from someone else’s.